jespa007/zetscript/README.md

 #### Exposing C++ types to ZetScript

 To expose C++ type to ZetScript is done by registering C++ type.
 To expose members functions or variables is done by defining and registering a C function.
-In the following example shows and example of registering class `Entity`,
+In the following example shows and example of registering class `EntityNative`,

 ```cpp
 #include "zetscript.h"